mrpappas/lab-rat/Organization/Partners/Fleet Space.md

 **Website:** https://www.fleetspace.com/

 >[!summary]
 Fleet Space Technologies is an Australian company specializing in satellite-based connectivity solutions, focusing on Internet of Things (IoT) applications.
-Fleet operates a constellation of small low Earth orbit ([[🌍 Orbits#LEO|LEO]]) satellites that provide global, low-power, and cost-effective communications for industries such as mining, energy, agriculture, and defense.
+Fleet operates a constellation of small low Earth orbit ([[Orbits#LEO|LEO]]) satellites that provide global, low-power, and cost-effective communications for industries such as mining, energy, agriculture, and defense.
 Their [ExoSphere](https://www.fleetspace.com/mineral-exploration) service combines satellite technology with geophysical sensors to support exploration and resource management.
 Fleet Space emphasizes innovation in nanosatellite design and rapid deployment to enable scalable IoT solutions.
 ## 🚀 Launches

 %%DATAVIEW_PUBLISHER: start